shieldon-io/document-translations/en/docs/captcha/index.md

 - [ReCaptcha](https://shieldon.io/en/docs/captcha/recaptcha.html)
 - [Image](https://shieldon.io/en/docs/captcha/image.html)

 You can use multiple Captcha modules at a time.
-More Captcha modules will be added in the feature.
+More Captcha modules will be added in the future.

 ![](https://i.imgur.com/rlsEwSG.png)